Windows Insider Program User Guide

 Open Settings, select Update & Security and select Activation.
 View the data as displayed.

-Is the MSA or AAD connected to your PC registered for receiving builds?
+Is the MSA or AAD account connected to your PC registered for receiving builds?

-Click here to sign in with your MSA or AAD.
-You will land on the page “Already a member,” if your MSA or AAD is registered with the Windows Insider Program.
+Click here to sign in with your MSA or AAD account.
+You will land on the page “Already a member,” if your MSA or AAD account is registered with the Windows Insider Program.

 Have you selected a ring?